rfwlab/rfw/docs/articles/guide/assets-plugin.md

 # Assets Plugin

-The `assets` plugin copies static files into the build output so they can be served with your application.
+The **assets plugin** copies static files into the build output so they can be served with your application.

 ## Configuration

-Configure the plugin inside `rfw.json` under `plugins.assets`:
+Add the plugin to `rfw.json` under `plugins.assets`:

 ```json
 {